Chief Medical Officer

 What is more, the app developers created a diagnostic tree that is aimed to help users by suggesting diagnoses.
 After answering a few questions, the app showcases a few diseases and suggests reading about them in the eye atlas.

 One of the main differences between the OCTaVIA mobile ophthalmology app and other apps is the fact that it isn’t free.
-Some other apps, which I mention in this article, have a paid subscription, but OCTaVIA itself costs $5.99 yearly.
+Some other apps for opticians, which I mention in this article, have a paid subscription, but OCTaVIA itself costs $5.99 yearly.
 However, it is interesting to explore how this price is justified.

 This ophthalmology app contains a constantly updated database of diseases from A to Z. Needless to mention that the application covers only retinal pathologies and provides information about retinal diseases, from Chorioretinal scars to VMT (Vitreo-Macular Traction).

 One of the advantages of the OCTaVIA mobile ophthalmology app is that for each pathology it provides two views — fundus photo and OCT scan.
 They may be colored or not, but each fundus photo and OCT scan contains markers, which are explained in the text.
 What is curious, there are always a few useful links, so users can discover more trustworthy information about the disease.

 The Atlas of Ophthalmology Onjoph app offers a clinical picture for almost all eye diagnoses.
 It includes more than 6,000 pathologies, from glaucoma to macular degeneration, and even includes such rare diseases as Stargardt syndrome.
 The image database is constantly being expanded and updated to include other eye diseases.